 Easily Create Panoramic Images: Instant MIA

 With multiple image alignment (MIA), users can stitch images together rapidly and easily just by moving the KY knobs on the manual stage—a motorized stage is not required.
-OLYMPUS Stream software uses pattern recognition to produce a panoramic image, giving users a broader field of view.
+EVIDENT Stream software uses pattern recognition to produce a panoramic image, giving users a broader field of view.